 A large part of this involves using available technologies that can significantly limit the need for in-person interactions.
 We’re already all familiar with two technologies that are very helpful in that regard: cell phones and email.
 Those will certainly help a great deal.
 What’s more, we can enhance their effectiveness, and utilize some other technologies I’ll describe below.

-We have a video meeting software program called Zoom which will enable us to meet with you by video conference, using any device equipped with a webcam, such as a PC, laptop, notebook, or even your cell phone.
-Zoom has the capability of including numerous people in a meeting.
-Think of it kind of like “FaceTime” or “Skype” except with much greater capabilities.
+We have a video meeting software program called Zoom which will enable us to meet with you by video conference, using any device equipped with a webcam and a microphone, such as a PC, laptop, notebook, or even your cell phone.
+Zoom has the capability of including numerous people in a meeting, and anyone in the meeting can put documents up on screen for other meeting participants to see Think of it kind of like “FaceTime” or “Skype” except with much greater capabilities.
 Don’t worry if you’re not familiar with it.
-It’s easy, and we’ll walk you through it.
+It’s surprisingly easy, and we’ll walk you through it.

 In the case of your getting documents to us that include information we need to access or review in handling your legal matter, several options are available.

-First, as my tech-savvy son let me know over the weekend, almost everyone who has a cell phone now has the ability to scan in documents and transmit them to us electronically.
+First, as my tech-savvy son let me know, almost everyone who has a cell phone now has the ability to scan in documents and transmit them to us electronically.
 There is a free app available through Apple’s App Store and Google Play (where you download apps for other types of phones) called Genius Scan.
 Basically, you just point your phone at whatever you want to scan, take a picture of it with your phone, then it’s ready to transmit.
 Of course, if you or a family member has a scanner, that’s even better.
 For those of you who will be downloading and using the Genius Scan app, here’s a link to a helpful video tutorial: https://www.youtube.com/watch?v=6zLP2iOPmMk&feature=youtu.be.